 - Heating – When using kerosene space heaters, make sure the room in which they operate is well ventilated and always use the recommended type of fuel.
 Never use a gas range to heat a room.
 When making repairs to vent pipes, avoid using a makeshift patch to fix leaks as this can lead to an accumulation of carbon monoxide levels.

-- Know the signs – There are some physical signs that may indicate a fuel-burning appliance is not in proper working order.
-Look for streaks of soot around the appliance, excess moisture found on windows, walls or other cold surfaces and smoky smells.
+- Know the signs – Some physical signs may indicate a fuel-burning appliance is not in proper working order.
+Look for streaks of soot around the appliance, excess moisture found on windows, walls or other cold surfaces, and smoky smells.
 The flames in a combustion appliance should always be blue, so another danger sign is if they burn orange or yellow.